 When the desert heat gets to be too much, seek out shade and cool green space by heading to one of the amazing gardens in Palm Springs.
 Want to know which are the best gardens in Palm Springs?
-Read on.
+There are many beautiful, lush options.

 Best Gardens Palm Springs – The Parker Hotel